zodern/windows-meteor-installer/readme.md

 ## Windows Meteor Installer

-This is an experimental package that installs Meteor on Windows without requiring Administrator privileges or Chocolatey by being an npm package.
+This is an experimental npm package that installs Meteor on Windows without requiring Administrator privileges or Chocolatey.

 To install Meteor, run:
 ```